theGholland/Deep-CFR-2025/README.md

 To tune performance, watch these graphs while adjusting the `TrainingProfile`'s `num_cpus` and `num_gpus` values per actor.
 Underutilized CPUs or GPUs suggest lowering the respective counts to schedule more actors, whereas sustained values near 100% indicate a need for more resources or fewer workers per machine.

+### Controlling per-actor memory
+Ray kills workers that exceed their reserved memory.
+By default the driver divides roughly 80% of system RAM equally among learner-actors and parameter servers.
+Pass `memory_per_worker` to `TrainingProfile` to override this allocation or set it to `0` to disable the limit entirely.
+You can also scale the automatic estimate for larger models with `memory_per_worker_multiplier`.
+Increasing these values helps prevent premature actor death when networks require more RAM than the default reservation.

 ## Cloud & Clusters